fondberg/spotcast/README.md

  - `uri` is the spotify uri, supports all uris including track (limit to one track)

  ## Known issues
  It doesn't seem to be possible to start playback on a Google Home Chromecast speaker group for some unknown reason.
+Probably due to missing functionality in https://github.com/balloob/pychromecast

  ## Contribute